yonatanbitton/mdtel/readme.md

 ## Setup

 First, download the data directory.
-You can simply open in on browser an download the zip file, but if you want it's possible to perform the following cmd on linux:
+You can simply open in on browser an download the zip file, but if you want, it is possible to perform the following cmd on linux:
 `python download_gdrive.py 17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC [target-path]`

 Use the `envorinment.yml` file in order to create conda env with the necessary dependencies.